cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 *Continuous integration* (CI) helps you automate the integration of code changes into your project.
-The CI server verifies the correctness of changes, triggering tools such as unit tests, linters, or type checkers.
+When changes are pushed to the project repository, the CI server verifies their correctness, triggering tools such as unit tests, linters, or type checkers.
 GitHub displays Pull Requests with a green tick if they pass CI, and with a red x if the CI pipeline failed.
+In this way,
+continuous integration can function as a gate commits need to pass to enter the master branch.

 You have a plethora of options when it comes to continuous integration.
 Traditionally, many open-source projects have employed